Two-Torsion Subgroups of some Modular Jacobians: Approximate Theta Hyperplanes

 \begin{rem} The implementation of homotopy continuation in \texttt{Julia} gives approximates to solutions of $E$ which are accurate to 16 decimal places.
-For the computations in Theorem 1, we used the approximate solutions and 600 iterations of Newton-Raphson to obtain an accuracy of 2000 decimal places, which was sufficient for those calculations. \end{rem}
+For the computations required for the proof of Theorem 1, we used the approximate solutions and 600 iterations of Newton-Raphson to obtain an accuracy of 2000 decimal places, which was sufficient for those calculations. \end{rem}